 ZeroWater is one of the best water filter pitchers available today.
 It doesn't remove all contaminants, but it does a better job than most of the others.

 It's priced reasonably, too.

-This filter is NSF certified under Standard 53 to reduce lead, chromium-6, and mercury.
-It's also NSF certified under Standard 42 for chlorine and hydrogen sulfide.
+This filter is NSF certified under Standards 42 and 53.
+Standard 42 pertains to chlorine and hydrogen sulfide, and 53 pertains to lead, chromium-6, and mercury.

-According to the ZeroWater website, it reduces pharmaceuticals, VOCs, pesticides, fluoride, arsenic, and certain metals.
+According to the ZeroWater website, it also reduces pharmaceuticals, chloramine, pesticides, fluoride, and arsenic in drinking water.